prachitqwer/PowerBI-Demographic-Analysis/README.md

 4. Gender
 5. Marital Status
 6. Annual income
 Since customer information is sensitive, the data resides in company’s secured SQL server.
 The analytics team has been given a read access to this SQL database to perform the analysis.
-It is known that information collected when customer signs up is available in a dimension table named “dbo.DimCustomer”.
-The shopping related information is available in a fact table named “dbo.FactInternetSales”
+It is known that information collected when a customer signs up is available in the dimension table named “dbo.DimCustomer”.
+The shopping related information is available in the fact table named “dbo.FactInternetSales”

 # **Pre-requisites**
 Apart from the pre-installed Microsoft Office Suite, we need to install 2 important softwares.